RebiLee001/alx-project-0x02-setup/alx-project-0x02/alx-project-0x02/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-# Next.js Project Setup and Basics

-This repository is created as part of the ALX Frontend course.
-It focuses on setting up a Next.js project and understanding the core basics of working with pages, components, styling, and data fetching.
-The goal is to build a structured foundation that will be expanded in later tasks involving components, dynamic rendering, props, layouts, and API data handling.